The Heart on Fire ~ How we worship...

 Carmelites throughout history have been known for their contemplative charism.
 Studying and contemplating Sacred Scripture gives us an ability to remember the promises of Christ, provides specific examples of God's faithfulness to His chosen ones when they were in uncomfortable situations, the assurance His love for us will never fail, and that He has freely given us the most incredible honor of coming before Him clothed in the righteousness of His Son, Jesus Christ.

-So, though we stumble time and again, our lives reflect the fruit of the Holy Spirit - "love, joy, peace, long suffering, patience, kindness, goodness, faithfulness, gentleness, and self-control" (Gal.
+Though we stumble time and again, our lives reflect the fruit of the Holy Spirit - "love, joy, peace patience, kindness, goodness, faithfulness, gentleness, and self-control" (Gal.
 5:22-24).
 Additionally, we see in 1 Corinthians 13 (the great love chapter) the personality of Jesus Christ, and we embrace the challenge to be a reflection of Him in the world.

 How do we worship?
 By living the Gospel of Jesus Christ with humility of heart, kindness toward ourselves and others, and a steadfast commitment to the Holy Bible as the inerrant Word of God.